NiklasOPF/Nearest_correlation_matrix_and_efficient_frontier/README.md

 # Nearest_correlation_matrix_and_efficient_frontier
-This repo contains the code associated with evaluating the efficient frontier.
+This repo contains the code associated with approximating correlations between a large set of financial assets.
+It then uses this information to evaluate the relevant efficient frontier.
-The report containing the associated analysis can be found at: https://niklasopf.github.io/Quant_Platform/Nearest_correlation_matrix_and_the_efficient_frontier.pdf